 Mustangs play top seed Houston in semifinals tomorrow

 Mustangs End Regular Season With 15-6 Record

 Dishkova, Verner Tie Single Season Doubles Win Record

-Kati Gyulai (Kà Tee U-la-ee) is entering her fourth season at SMU after being named head coach on Feb.
+Kati Gyulai (Kà Tee U-la-ee) completed her fourth season at SMU after being named head coach on Feb.
 8, 2012.
 Gyulai arrived on the Hilltop after three-plus seasons as head coach at her alma mater, Wyoming.
-She is 90-83 after eight seasons as a head coach, including a 41-44 mark at SMU.
+She is 106-90 after nine seasons as a head coach, including a 41-44 mark at SMU.

 In 2013-14, SMU finished 10-12 overall and was ranked as high as No. 48 during the season.
 The Mustangs got off to a rough start but rallied to win nine of its final 12 matches prior to falling in the quarterfinals of the inaugural American Athletic Conference tournament.
 Vaszilisza Bulgakova was the lone ranked individual for SMU in 2014 as she spent time ranked No. 108 in singles according to the ITA.
 Off the court, the Mustangs had three student-athletes earn honor roll academic honors from SMU, as Hristina Dishkova (High Distinction, Top 5%) Macie Elliott (Distinction, Top 10%) and Yana Erkeeva (Honor, Top 15%) were recognized.